darriagada/Boxset/README.md

 You can visit the [Boxset wiki](https://github.com/darriagada/Boxset/wiki) to learn more about the usage and best practices.
 If you run into problems, you can always have a look at the [Known Issues chapter](https://github.com/darriagada/Boxset/wiki/Known-Issues).
 And if things go even further, you should open a new issue to let me know!

 ## License
-This work is published under the Unlicense which basically means, you are free to use it for personal and commercial projects, remix it, share it, etc. No attribution required.
-You can [read more about here](https://spdx.org/licenses/Unlicense.html).
+This work is published under the [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 ## About